Ritk-Raikwar/test/README.md

 # test
-this is test repository for MLOPs session 2
+this is test repository for MLOPs session 2 yes i have done it